Wow, I don’t even know where to start with this french toast…

 That was a mouthful but seriously, you NEED this french toast in your life!

-Next, two tart and two sweet apples for a nice sweet-tart balance.
+Next, 2 tart and 2 sweet apples for a nice sweet-tart balance.

 Now we soak, just as long as it takes to saute the apples.
 That’s plenty of time to let the bread cubes get all marinated in eggy goodness.

 The apples are so simple!
-Just suate with a little butter, cinnamon and brown sugar until tender.
+Just saute with a little butter, cinnamon, and brown sugar until tender.
 That’s it.
 I could’ve eaten this whole pan, no lie.

 Oh man, look how delicious and eggy and crusty and apple-stuffed this french toast is!
 Does it get any better for a healthy fall breakfast?